Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 More Pasta Recipes

-Now you’ve got an easy garlic butter noodle recipe.
-Want more pasta recipes you can make in under 10 minutes?
-Next time you’re making pasta night, try one of these:
+Now you’ve got an easy garlic butter noodle recipe ready to go.
+Want more pasta dishes you can make in under 10 minutes?
+Next time you’re planning a quick pasta night, try one of these butter pastas:

 All of these are quick and insanely delicious!